Ashish2824/Machine-Learning/README.md

 # Machine-Learning
 ML algorithm implementations

 *** This repo contains different basic algorithm implementation of Machine Learning.
-This is all the LAB WORK at UPES's ML course. *** algorithm implementations are as follows -
+This is all the LAB WORK of UPES's ML course. *** algorithm implementations are as follows -
 1. Simple Linear Regression
 2. Multiple Linear Regression